Use a SQL Server cluster for the site database

 Successful set up of SQL Server clusters relies on documentation and procedures provided in the SQL Server documentation library.

-Before you install Configuration Manager, you must prepare the SQL Server cluster to support Configuration Manager.
-(See the prerequisites later in this section.)
+Before you install Configuration Manager, prepare the SQL Server cluster to support Configuration Manager.
+For more information, see Prepare a clustered SQL Server instance.

 After the site installs, Configuration Manager checks for changes to the cluster node each hour.
-Configuration Manager automatically manages any changes that are found that affect Configuration Manager component installations (like a node failover, or the addition of a new node to the SQL Server cluster).
+Configuration Manager automatically manages any changes that are found that affect its component installs.
+For example, a node failover, or the addition of a new node to the SQL Server cluster.

 The following options are supported for SQL Server failover clusters used as the site database: